 Kyle J. Bristow earned a juris doctorate from the University of Toledo College of Law and a bachelor of arts degree in international relations from James Madison College of Michigan State University.
-Mr. Bristow is married and has one daughter.

 During his time as a law student, Mr. Bristow acquired real-world legal experience through participation with the law school’s legal clinic, through volunteer work with the Toledo Bar Association and the law firm of Camara & Sibley, and through employment with the Toledo Public Defender’s Office and the law firms of Faber & Associates, Hanna & Hanna, Grenkowicz & Associates, and the Van Dyke Law Firm.
 Mr. Bristow also aided Prof. Llewellyn J. Gibbons in writing a law review article regarding black and gray market efficiency in the Third World by assisting him with legal research.